lbryio/lbry.com/content/faq/how-to-publish.md

 ## I'm an advanced user, is there more I can poke around with?

-Advanced users can check out the [API/CLI/SDK](https://lbry.tech/api/sdk) documentation for command line / API options.
+Advanced users can check out the [API/CLI/SDK](https://lbry.tech/api/sdk) documentation for command line/API options.

 ## I'm confused and need some assistance, can you help?